Looking up a list of awesome toys for men might feel a little childish at first, but fear not, good sir:

 A lot of guys tend to find that our love for toys and gadgets doesn’t go away, it just grows up with us.

 When we’re young that love manifests itself in the form of action figures and race cars.
-As we get older and our tastes change, it morphs into an appreciation for electronic gadgets that are practical, helpful, cool, and just plain fun.
+As we get older and our tastes change, it morphs into an appreciation for electronic gadgets.

 Playstation has come a long way since I used to rock Tony Hawk’s Pro Skater and Crash Bandicoot on my PS1.